FNALLPC/cms-das-pre-exercises/_episodes/02-CMSDataAnalysisSchoolPreExerciseSecondSet.md

 > What is the size of the slimmed output file compared to the original sample?
 {: .challenge}

 Compare one of your slimmed output files to the original MiniAOD file it came from.
-To find sizes in EOS, you can use  [`eosls -alh /store/user/filepath/filename.root`](https://uscms.org/uscms_at_work/computing/LPC/usingEOSAtLPC.shtml#listFilesOnEOS) with the appropriate path and filename.
+To find sizes in EOS, you can use  [`eosls -alh /store/user/filepath/filename.root`](https://uscms.org/uscms_at_work/computing/LPC/usingEOSAtLPC.shtml#listFilesOnEOS) with the appropriate username, path and filename.

 > ## Question 7.3b
 > Is the mean eta for muons for MC and data the same as in the original sample in Exercise 6?